Professional wrestling weight classes

 In professional wrestling, a weight class is a standardized weight range for the wrestlers.
 The top class in almost every promotion is heavyweight, but super heavyweights exist.
 Weight class matches in modern-day American professional wrestling are rare, but weight class championships still exist.
-However, Japanese professional wrestling, Mexican wrestling and British wrestling use the weight classes more seriously.
+However, Japanese professional wrestling, Mexican wrestling and traditional British wrestling use the weight classes more seriously.